fabiand/ovirt-node-development-guide/build.md

 # Build process Anatomy

-In the prevois section you saw how you can build
+In the previous section you saw how you can build the appliance, now you learn all the details about this build process.

 ## Overview